top of page

 Get to the Bottom of "Dead Butt Syndrome"

 Vladimir Janda, a 20th century Czech physician described this "cross-patterning" concept, where one side is tight or weak and the symptoms manifest on the opposite side.
 For example, weakness in the left shoulder can cause pain on the right side of the neck.
 This is what I experience with "snapping scapula" on my left side from weakness in my shoulder stabilizers and further confirmed when I am dry needled.
-My left side is what experiences the "twitch", or involuntary muscle spasm, even though the symptoms are on my right side.
+My left side is what experiences the "twitch", or involuntary muscle contraction, even though the symptoms are on my right side.
 In the pelvic girdle, the typical pattern is left sided gluteus maximus weakness, right sided gluteus medius weakness and a twist in the sacrum, where the left lumbosacral motion is restricted and jammed.
 This results in pain and swelling in the left sacroiliac joint region.
 Most often this is accompanied by tight hip flexors and hip rotators.
 After evaluating a patient, I often find the opposite side requires attention in the right psoas, right adductors/groin and right piriformis.

 Dead Butt Syndrome is predictable and applies to Janda's Principles in most of my patients who present with a similar pattern of muscle weakness in the: